omz13/kirby3-xmlsitemap/README.md

 <!-- - If a page has the methods `isunderembargo`[^ https://github.com/omz13/kirby3-sunset] or `issunet` [^ https://github.com/omz13/kirby3-sunset] these are respected vis-à-vis inclusion or exclusion from the xmlsitemap. -->
 - The error page is automatically excluded.
 - Pages made using certain templates can be excluded; c.f. the use of `excludePageWhenTemplateIs` in _Configuration_.
+- Pages with certain slugnames can be excluded; c.f. the use of `excludePageWhenSlugIs` in _Configuration_.
 - The children of pages made using certain templates can be excluded; c.f. the use of `excludeChildrenWhenTemplateIs` in _Configuration_.
 - For debugging purposes, the generated sitemap can include additional information as xml comments; c.f. the use of `debugqueryvalue` in _Configuration_.
 - For debugging purposes, the `debug` flag in `site/config.php` needs to be set too.